 Common Objections to Urbit

 We love crowdsourced criticism.
 We've heard a lot of great objections to Urbit.
 Surely there's more out there!
-If so, comments are open at the bottom of the page.
 We'll revise this document to include anything new and interesting.

 Here's our list right now:

 - Urbit is not ready for prime time.

 - Nock jets are a total hoax.